Using Alcohol As Deodorant To Reduce Plastic In Personal Hygiene

 I’m not sure what spraying pure alcohol on freshly-shaved pits would feel like!
 Just something to keep in mind for your own typical routines.

-Another thing I want to mention is about the smell of alcohol on your pits.
 I’ve found the alcohol scent disappears when it dries shortly after spraying.
 Especially since I use this little hairspray bottle because it sprays in such small droplets.

-UPDATE: Although I preferred the wintergreen scent over the plain ole alcohol scent, I did notice that if my armpits weren’t completely dry by the time I slipped into my shirt, the light-colored shirts began to stain light green under the arm section.
-Since the alcohol smell disappears shortly after spraying anyway, I switched back to plain ole alcohol and haven’t had any further green-staining issues.
+UPDATE: Although I preferred the wintergreen scent over the plain alcohol scent, I did notice that if my armpits weren’t completely dry by the time I slipped into my shirt, the light-colored shirts began to stain light green under the arm section.
+Since the alcohol smell disappears shortly after spraying anyway, I switched to plain ole alcohol and haven’t had any further green-staining issues.

 And finally here’s my common sense disclaimer: I’m not a doctor nor have I cleared my pit-funk-eliminator routine with my doctor.
 I’ve just never felt the need.